 Cook the chicken:

-Make sure your skillet is still hot and then add two more tablespoons of olive oil.
-Add the poultry mixture and chili flakes.
+Make sure your skillet is still hot, and then add two more tablespoons of olive oil.
+Next, add the chicken and chili flakes.
 Let the meat brown and stir it frequently.
 This will take about two minutes.
+Next, add the broccoli and sliced water chestnuts.

 Make the stir-fry sauce: